SOFIA-USRA/sofia_redux/docs/manuals/fifils/users/software_description.rst

          calculated by the resampling algorithm will be appended to the output FITS file.
 This option is primarily used for testing.

+      -  *Skip computing the uncorrected flux cube*: If set, the uncorrected flux data will be ignored.
+This option is primarily for faster testing and/or quicklook, when the full data product is not required.

    - Spatial resampling parameters

-      -  *Spatial oversample*: This parameter controls the resolution of the output spatial grid.
+      -  *Spatial oversample*: This parameter controls the resolution of the output spatial grid, with reference to the assumed FWHM at the observed wavelength.
          The value is given in terms of pixels per reference FWHM for the detector channel used.

-For the BLUE camera, the reference FWHM is 5.0 arcseconds; for RED, it is 10.0 arcseconds.
-A value of 5 resamples BLUE data at 1 arcsecond per pixel and RED data at 2 arcseconds per pixel.
+      -  *Output spatial pixel size (arcsec)*: This parameter directly controls the resolution of the output spatial grid.
+If set, this parameter overrides the spatial oversample parameter.
+For BLUE data, the default value is 1.5 arcsec; for RED data, it is 3.0 arcsec.

       -  *Spatial surface fit order*: This parameter controls the order of the surface fit to the spatial data at each grid point.
 Higher